A Weighted Loss Approach to Robust Federated Learning under Data Heterogeneity: Experimental Results

 Combining WoLA or WoLA$^\dagger$ with NNM significantly improves robustness, consistently outperforming WoLA, WoLA$^\dagger$ or NNM alone.

-WoLA+NNM consistently achieves the top or top-three performance in Table \ref{Accuracy averaged} as soon as $f > 2$, reflecting strong robustness across settings.
-Gains over the best non-WoLA methods can reach around $20$ points (Table \ref{Accuracy averaged}).
-For example, on MNIST with $\alpha=0.3$ and $f=8$, the gain is $+26.6$; on Fashion MNIST with $\alpha=0.3$ and $f=6$, $+19.8$; on Purchase100 with $\alpha=1$ and $f=8$, $+25.2$; and on CIFAR10 with $\alpha=1$ and $f=6$, $+18.5$.
-The median gain is $+10.4$ when $f=6$ and $+17.8$ when $f=8$ (Figure \ref{subfig:Accuracy gains overall}).
-Considering worst attacks, improvements are even larger, with median gains around $+20$ for both $f=6$ and $f=8$ (Figure \ref{subfig:Accuracy gains worst}).
+WoLA+NNM consistently achieves the top or top-three performance in Table~\ref{main_worst_results_1}, reflecting strong robustness across settings.
+Gains over the best non-WoLA methods can reach around $20$ points.
+For example, on Fashion MNIST with $\alpha=0.3$ and $f=6$, $+19.8$; and on CIFAR10 with $\alpha=1$ and $f=6$, $+18.5$.
+The median gain is $+10.4$ when $f=6$ and $+17.8$ when $f=8$ (Figure~\ref{subfig:Accuracy gains overall}).
+Considering worst attacks, improvements are even larger, with median gains around $+20$ for both $f=6$ and $f=8$ (Figure~\ref{subfig:Accuracy gains worst}).

-WoLA$^\dagger$+NNM also regularly reaches top-three values in Tables \ref{Accuracy averaged} and \ref{Accuracy wc}, confirming its robustness.
-It performs similarly to WoLA+NNM when $f \leq 4$, and slightly worse when $f > 4$, but still outperforms WoLA$^\dagger$ alone and all non-WoLA strategies (Figure \ref{subfig:Accuracy gains overall}, \ref{subfig:Accuracy gains worst}).
-Importantly, it turns nearly all negative gains of WoLA$^\dagger$ alone into positive ones (Table \ref{Accuracy averaged}).
+WoLA$^\dagger$+NNM also regularly reaches top-three values in Tables~\ref{main_worst_results_1}, confirming its robustness.
+It performs similarly to WoLA+NNM when $f \leq 4$, and slightly worse when $f > 4$, but still outperforms WoLA$^\dagger$ alone and all non-WoLA strategies (Figure~\ref{subfig:Accuracy gains overall},~\ref{subfig:Accuracy gains worst}).
+Importantly, it turns nearly all negative gains of WoLA$^\dagger$ alone into positive ones (Table~\ref{main_worst_results_1}).
 For instance, on CIFAR10 with $\alpha=3$ and $f=8$, the score improves from $-4.4$ to $+6.7$; with $\alpha=1$ and $f=8$, from $-3.6$ to $+8.3$; and with $\alpha=0.3$ and $f=2$, from $-0.5$ to $+2.2$.
-Overall, median gains over non-WoLA methods are around $+8$ when $f = 6$ or $8$ (Figure \ref{subfig:Accuracy gains overall}).
-Considering worst attacks, the median gain is around $+13$ for both $f=6$ and $f=8$ (Figure \ref{subfig:Accuracy gains worst}).
+Overall, median gains over non-WoLA methods are around $+8$ when $f = 6$ or $8$ (Figure~\ref{subfig:Accuracy gains overall}).
+Considering worst attacks, the median gain is around $+13$ for both $f=6$ and $f=8$ (Figure~\ref{subfig:Accuracy gains worst}).